 Overview of Traditional and Roth IRA Plans

 Traditional IRAs are funded with pre-tax dollars, while a Roth IRA is funded with after-tax contributions.
 The same annual contribution limits apply to both types of IRAs, including catch-up contributions for savers aged 50 and older.
-For 2021, the regular contribution limit is $6,000, with an additional $1,000 allowed in catch-up contributions.
+For 2022, the annual contribution limit is $6,000, with an additional $1,000 allowed in catch-up contributions.

 Whether it makes sense to open a traditional vs. Roth IRA can depend on eligibility and the types of tax advantages you’re seeking.
 With Roth IRAs, for example, you get the benefit of tax-free distributions in retirement but only taxpayers within certain income limits are eligible to open one of these accounts.
 Traditional IRAs, on the other hand, offer tax-deductible contributions, with fewer eligibility requirements.

 In weighing which is better, traditional or Roth IRA plans, it’s important to consider what you need each plan to do for you.
 Opening a Roth IRA vs. regular IRA can allow you to save money for retirement and invest it in a variety of ways.
 But you may find one type of tax break (i.e. tax-deductible contributions vs. tax-free distributions) more valuable than another.